Krishnkantbhai/solverjs/README.md

     // The 8'th fibonacci number is : 8.

 ### getGcd
-    // The getGcd function are return the gcd of the given two numbers. console.log(solverjs.getGcd(12, 24));
+    // The getGcd function are return the gcd of the given two numbers.fuction

+    console.log(solverjs.getGcd(12, 24));
     // The output is : 12.